 - What are your chances of needing long term care?
 Your chances are greater if you have a family history of certain diseases such as stroke, heart attack, Parkinson's disease or Alzheimer's disease.
 Many people can avoid or delay a nursing home stay if they have family members living nearby who are able to provide care. - What is your reason for considering LTC insurance?
 LTC insurance is often considered to be asset protection insurance.
 Do you have sufficient assets to protect that will justify the large expense of LTC insurance premiums, and is it important for you to protect your assets?
 Can you afford enough insurance to truly protect your assets or will you be simply delaying their depletion?
 A couple should have a net worth of at least \$100,000, not including their home or automobile, and a single person should have at least \$50,000 before spending money on LTC premiums.
-With less than this amount, you do not need LTC insurance.
+With less than this amount, you do not need LTC insurance.1

-- Will you qualify for Medical Assistance to help pay for nursing home care?
-In Wisconsin, spousal impoverishment protection allows the spouse of a nursing home resident to retain the first \$52,000 of the couple's countable assets, and as much as \$128,420 if their total countable assets exceed \$252.840.
+- Can you afford to pay the premiums for LTC insurance out of your income without tapping into savings?
+No more than 7% of your annual adjusted gross income should be spent on LTC insurance premiums.
+Be prepared to handle future premium increases.
+Although premium increases cannot be based on your age or health condition, insurance companies can and will increase premiums. - Will you qualify for Medical Assistance to help pay for nursing home care?
+In Wisconsin, spousal impoverishment protection allows the spouse of a nursing home resident to retain the first \$52,000 of the couple's countable assets, and as much as \$150,620 if the couple's assets exceed \$297,2403.
 Exempt assets include the couple's home, automobile, personal belongings, and money set aside for burial expenses.
 On the other hand, a single person entering a nursing home can keep only \$2,000 in countable assets.
-These figures apply in 2019 and are indexed for inflation for future years. - What other financial vehicles might be more appropriate for funding long term care?
+These figures apply in 2023 and are indexed for inflation for future years. - What other financial vehicles might be more appropriate for funding long term care?
 Mutual funds, annuities, life insurance long term care riders, reverse mortgages?
 You may want to consult a financial planner to help you with these decisions.
 What is the likelihood of ever seeing a benefit from the premiums you will pay?
 Weigh the value of what you want to protect against the cost of protecting it.